Why Use Angry Space Triangles?

 Painted Revell 1/5000 scale Imperial Star Destroyer

 What a fantastic model!
-At over 30cm long, its quite a bit bigger than a Star Wars Armada Star Destoryer.
-It has lots of surface detail which can really be brought to life with some shading and lots of dry-brusing for highlights.
+At over 30cm long, its quite a bit bigger than a Star Wars Armada Star Destroyer.
+Plenty of surface detail really brings the model to life; just apply plenty of shading and lots of dry-brushing for highlights.

 Rebel Troopers Painting Commission

-The brief for these guys was to paint a unit of Rebel Troopers and 2 sets of Rebel Trooper Upgrades in the same style as an existing set of Rebel Troopers that I had for sale on eBay.
-(The pre-painted models have the fake snow on the base – they are mixed in with the commission pieces in the photo.)
+The brief for these guys was to paint a unit of Rebel Troopers and 2 sets of Rebel Trooper Upgrades in the same style as an existing set of Rebel Troopers that were for sale on eBay.

 Obi Wan Kenobi Painting Commission